Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to write a resume for your first job
+How to Write a Successful Resume for your first job

-Here is an example of one resume sample for someone who is a new job seeker:
+Here is an example of an example resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Number, email address, LinkedIn profile
+Contact Information: Telephone number, email address, LinkedIn profile

 Education:

-- Relevant course: Market Research, Data Analysis and Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience: